 I know this is a difficult time for everyone but if you can, please make a donation to Children 1st to support even more families that desperately need help.

-You can be a star in the darkest times for children across Scotland this Christmas.
+You can be a star in the darkest times for children and families across Scotland.

 Teresa x "